 Anthology of Biosafety Series

-The Anthology of Biosafety Series is, to date, a 14-book series that addresses biosafety in different settings.
+The Anthology of Biosafety is a 14-book series that addresses biosafety in different settings.

 I: Perspectives on Laboratory Design